samply/bridgehead/README.md

 - bbmri/modules/ehds2.root.crt.pem
 - bbmri/modules/ehds2.test.root.crt.pem

+You will also need to edit:

+./bbmri/modules/ehds2-setup.sh

+and set the broker address correctly for your site.

 When you first start the Bridgehead, it will clone two extra repositories into /srv/docker, namely, focus and transfair.
 It will automatically build local images of these repositories for you.
 These components have the following functionality that has been customized for ECDC:

 - *focus.* This component is responsible for completing the CQL that is used for running queries against the Blaze FHIR store.
 It uses a set of templates for doing this.
 Extra templates have been written for the ECDC use case.